dh00mk3tu/very-cool-os/logs/update5.md

 The Above step made three more make files and I am supposed to build them as well to let me.

 Building gcc is going to take some time, apparently.
+Again, depending on your computer.
+At this point, I wish I had a R5 5600X and 32 gigs of RAM.

+It also depends on what kind of Storage Device you're on.
+If I was on a SSD, it would've been a different story but right now I am on a 10 year old HDD@7200 RPM :')

 The next three MakeFiles can be built using